 - Pay upfront: Another way to reduce costs is to pay for your policy upfront rather than in monthly payments.
 Although many choose to pay monthly, you may be charged interest on the instalments, meaning an upfront payment can work out cheaper.

 - Reduce mileage: Insurers will ask you for a maximum annual mileage as those with less mileage are typically less likely to be involved in an accident.

 - Improve your security: Some insurers offer a security discount for cars with a certain type of alarm or with an immobiliser.

-- Compare car insurance deals: Whenever you’re looking for a car insurance deal, the best way to save money is to shop around.
+- als: Whenever you’re looking for a car insurance deal, the best way to save money is to shop around.
 You can use our car insurance comparison tool which will find the best deal suited to your needs.

 What car insurance policy do women need?

 When looking for car insurance, there’s three main types of cover available.
 It’s important to consider which kind will be most suited to your needs: